BrettBurbidge/PhonebookDocs/server_install.rst

 #.
 IIS Configuration
 #.
 SQL Configuration

 After both phases are complete the |product| will be ready to run.
-This documentation are developed by using an 2012 r2 DoD image.
+This documentation was developed by using an 2012 r2 DoD image.

 IIS Configuration
 -----------------